Denton Slipway

 The award winning slipway at Denton

-In January 1992, the Denton Slipway was awarded the prize for Best Leisure Project of the Year by the British Marine Industries Federation.
+In January 1992, Denton Slipway was awarded the prize for Best Leisure Project of the Year by the British Marine Industries Federation.
 The award was presented at the London Boat Show and consisted of a handsome plaque and most importantly, a shiny Mirror Sailing Dinghy worth nearly £2000, to be used on the Grantham Canal.